 You must prove negligence to have a successful motorcycle accident claim.
 This is essential for receiving compensation.

 Negligence means the absence of diligence.
 All drivers must operate their vehicles on the road with a certain level of care.
 If they fail to meet this level of care, then they are negligent.
 As a result, they can cause motorcycle accidents and be responsible for damages.

 Examples of negligence include driving faster than the speed limit, blowing red lights, driving while intoxicated, not yielding, distracted driving, and riding someone’s bumper, just to name a few.
 Four critical criteria must be met to prove negligence: a duty of care was owed to you, that duty of care was breached, the breached duty of care caused your injuries, and damages were suffered because of the accident.

 McDonough Motorcycle Accident Lawyer Near Me 404-400-4000

-How Long Do I Have to Start a Motorcycle Accident Lawsuit?
+How Long Do I Have to Sue for Wrongful Death in a Motorcycle Accident Case in Georgia?

-Talk to a McDonough Motorcycle Accident Lawyer for Free
+Contact John Foy & Associates for a McDonough Motorcycle Accident Lawyer